luci/luci-go/lucicfg/README.md

 *   Implementation of `lucicfg generate` and `lucicfg validate` logic.
 *   Various utilities (regexp, hashes, Go templates, etc.)

-The builtins are wrapped in two layers of Starlark code: * [starlark/stdlib/internal], excluding `.../luci`: generic (not LUCI specific) Starlark standard library that documents and exposes the builtins via a nicer API.
+The builtins are wrapped in two layers of Starlark code:

+  * [starlark/stdlib/internal], excluding `.../luci`: generic (not LUCI specific) Starlark standard library that documents and exposes the builtins via a nicer API.
 It can be used to build all kinds of config generators ([1], [2], [3]), as well as extend the LUCI config generator.
-This API surface is currently marked as "internal" (meaning there's no backward compatibility guarantees for it), but it will some day become a part of lucicfg's public interface, so it should be treated as such (no hacks, no undocumented functions, adequate test coverage, etc). * [starlark/stdlib/internal/luci]: all LUCI-specific APIs and declarations, implementing the logic of generating LUCI configs specifically.
-It is built entirely on top of the standard library.
+This API surface is currently marked as "internal" (meaning there's no backward compatibility guarantees for it), but it will some day become a part of lucicfg's public interface, so it should be treated as such (no hacks, no undocumented functions, adequate test coverage, etc).
+  * [starlark/stdlib/internal/luci]: all LUCI-specific APIs and declarations, implementing the logic of generating LUCI configs specifically.
+It is built

 The standard library and LUCI configs library are bundled with `lucicfg` binary via starlark/assets.gen.go file generated from the contents of